ucsf-wynton/wynton-website-hpc/docs/hpc/howto/conda.md

 [alice@{{ site.devel.name }} ~]$
 ```

 By default, the environment is created in your home directory under `~/.conda/`.
 To create the environment at a specific location, see [Managing environments] part of the official Conda documentation.
+That section covers also how to remove a Conda environment.

 ## Activating a Conda environment (required)